darioncassel/sok-differential-testing/index.md

 We shall be looking at the following approaches *Finite-State Analysis of SSL 3.0*, *Not-quite-so broken TLS*, *Frankencerts*, *FLEXTLS*, and *Systematic Fuzzing and Testing of TLS Libraries*.

+#### Framework for Methodology Classification

-In order to classify these methodologies, we shall be using the following approach, first we will determine the *type* of testing, which will be one of:
+In order to classify methodologies, we shall be using the following approach, first we will determine the *type* of testing, which will be one of:
 - *Dynamic Testing*
 - *Static Testing*